 How Much Can a Human Being Endure: Shell Shock in World War I

 Shell shock is a term that is synonymous with World War I and it had an incredible impact on the fighting forces of all countries involved.
 But what was it, and is it related to modern day PTSD?
 This presentation examines who shell shock was understood during World War I, how the United States handled it, and how dealing with shell shock affected US military policy moving forward.

-Over the Top and Over There: Wisconsin Stories from World War I (with Kevin Hampton)
+Beyond the Trenches: Wisconsin Stories from World War I

 Wisconsin went to war reluctantly in 1917, but by the Armistice in 1918 the Badger State’s veterans made important contributions to Allied victory.
 The war left an important legacy visible in the Wisconsin National Guard and at various places on the state’s geography.
 This talk will examine the war through the accounts and stories of Wisconsin veterans on land, sea, and air.

 WORLD WAR II

 Even as the US government was forcing Japanese-Americans into internment camps, more than 20,000 young men of Japanese descent volunteered for service in World War II.
 Many served in the 442nd Regimental Combat Team, a unit fought so hard and suffered so many casualties that they earned the nickname The Purple Heart Battalion.
 Learn about the formation of the 442nd RCT, their battle history, and a Wisconsin veteran named Akira Toki who fought with them in Europe.